 Some banks, brokers and other nominee record holders may be participating in the practice of "householding."
 This means that only one copy of either the notice of Internet availability of the proxy statement or of this proxy statement and Annual Report on Form 10-K may have been sent to multiple stockholders sharing an address unless the stockholders provide contrary instructions.
-We will promptly deliver a separate copy of these documents to you if you call or write us at: Richardson Electronics, Ltd., 40W267 Keslinger Road, P.O.
+We will promptly deliver a separate copy of these documents to stockholders upon request by telephone or in writing at: Richardson Electronics, Ltd., 40W267 Keslinger Road, P.O.
 Box 393, LaFox, Illinois 60147-0393, Attention: Secretary; telephone (630) 208-2200.